Ruaviel/Ruaviel/README.md

 Goal

-Build a minimal on-chain stability system that replaces punitive hardship enforecement with contribution-based tracking and protected hardship states.
+Build a minimal on-chain stability system that replaces punitive enforecement with contribution-based tracking and protected hardship states.